 As an Orixá dances you’ll see clearly the characteristics of that particular Orixá, perhaps things of the natural world, water, wind, fire, or earth.
 You’ll perhaps see the physical actions of an animal or a human archetype, or perhaps, as with Ogum forging a path and clearing it of obstacles you'll see the actions and embodiment of the energy or spirit they/we consciously or unconsciously manifest to make or do something.
 The dances are representations, or rather re-presentations, re-manifestations there in the sacred space of a House of Candomblé.

 For someone who is (has recieved) the Orixá Oxumaré, when they dance they'll be dancing a snake.
 The gestures of the hand and the body shape will be that of the cobra, but it's more than simply mimicking, the dancer will embody the cobra, how it is in it’s landscape, the energy with which it interacts with all the elements and dimensions of it’s world.
 Symbolically the snake is a line, a line that can be any shape and can be drawn anywhere.
 Like the umbilical chord, Oxumaré is the line that can stretch, feed and allow continuation.
 As with our symbol for medicine the snake is also representative of harmony when coiled with another snake, in Candomblé it is with the Orixá Ewa, together the harmony of male and female coiled in a double helix.
-Oxumaré can be seen as dance of fortune and of transformation and like all Orixá dances is a dance of re-emergence.
+Oxumaré can be seen as a dance of fortune and of transformation and like all Orixá dances is a dance of re-emergence.

 Omolu’s dances have him gesturing life and death with his hands, close to the Earth as he slumps, burdened by ailments and the weight of responsibility and the diseases and cures he carries.
 His main dance sees him walking slowly side to side, hand palm side up signalling life and then palm side down signalling death, repeated twice for each side he walks to.
 Then he gestures to his shoulders, then his eyes, ears and mouth.
 Finally and before he returns to the beginning his dance sees him hands across his chest absorbing his illnesses into them, his demons, then the same behind him before he throws off the weight of the pain of this to the sky.